Do you need antivirus protection in 2023?

 Do I need virus protection software for Windows 10 or Windows 11?

 Yes.
-The features of the built-in Windows antivirus are pretty limited.
-And they work only with the device’s default settings.
+The features of the built-in Windows antivirus are pretty limited and malware is known to target system processes, such as svchost.exe.
 Use it together with a third-party antivirus for all-over security.

 Should I use paid antivirus software on a Mac?